-i.
-Debtors Turnover Ratio: has declined due to increase in subsidy outstanding from government compared to the previous year.
+- i.
+Debtors Turnover Ratio: has improved due to receipt of subsidy from government of India in time compared to the previous year. - ii.

-- ii.
 Inventory Turnover Ratio: Improved due to increase in sales revenue and inventory being maintained at lower level. - iii.
-Interest coverage Ratio: Increase in the losses in the current year. - iv.
-Current Ratio: No significant change in current ratio. - v.
+Interest coverage Ratio: Improved due to decrease in cash losses in the current year. - iv.
+Current Ratio: No significant change in current ratio.

+- v.
 Debt Equity Ratio: Debt Equity Ratio is negative due to increase in losses. - vi.
-Operating Profit Margin: Gross Profit Margin improved due to higher production. - vii.
-Net Profit Margin: Improved due to higher sale value and reduction in expenses.
+Operating Profit Margin: Gross Profit Margin deteriorated due to impairment loss. - vii.
+Net Profit Margin: Improved due to higher income.

-The Company is incurring losses for the last few years and Consequent to the same, the Net Worth of the Company became negative as on March 31, 2022.
+The Company is incurring losses for the last few years therefore Net Worth of the Company became negative from March 31, 2021.